mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 {% endhighlight %}

-With this little glue code inplace, the application is ready to connect to the database via a service name instead of DNS names through the cloud platform.
+With this little glue code inplace (i hope you don't mind i used groovy here), the application is ready to connect to the database via a service name instead of DNS names through the cloud platform.

+The only thing they we have to tell the application is, that we actually want to use *postgres* as the dbms of our choice.
+When we do this we can additionally put the other required configuration inplace.

+### 2. Set up the *.properties file of the CUBA app

+To tell CUBA that it should use Postgres as the dbms we have to change the <code><a href="https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/modules/core/src/app.properties">app.properties</a></code> in the core module the following way:

+{% highlight properties %}

+cuba.dbmsType = postgres
+cuba.automaticDatabaseUpdate = true

+{% endhighlight %}

+Additionally we have to change the <code>app.home</code> attribute in <code><a href="https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/modules/core/src/app.properties">app.properties</a></code> in the core module and the <code><a href="https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/modules/web/src/web-app.properties">web-app.properties</a></code> file in the web module to <code>..</code>:

+{% highlight properties %}

+app.home = ..

+{% endhighlight %}

+### 3. Configure CUBA to be delivered as a single war

+To make deployment of the app a little easier, we'll combine the core and the web module as a single war file.
+This has some benefits but also some drawbacks regarding to scaling and so on.
+Due to this it's up to you if you want to follow this path.

+If you read the docs about the [single war approach](https://docs.cuba-platform.com/cuba/6.0/manual/en/html-single/manual.html#build.gradle_buildWar) you'll see, that we have to create another web.xml and use it during war building.

+Just copy & paste the XML file from the [docs](https://docs.cuba-platform.com/cuba/6.0/manual/en/html-single/manual.html#build.gradle_buildWar) and put it in the <code>web</code> module to <code>web/WEB-INF/single-war-web.xml</code>.
+You have to adjust the Context parameter <code>Web Client Application class</code> to fit to your application class.
+The created file for cuba-ordermanagement you'll find [here](https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/modules/web/web/WEB-INF/single-war-web.xml).

+After doing so, the last thing you have to do is to create a gradle task in the <code><a href="https://github.com/mariodavid/cuba-ordermanagement/blob/cloud-foundry/build.gradle">build.gradle</a></code> file.
+In this task you reference the newly generated <code>single-war-web.xml</code> as the web.xml file like this:

+{% highlight groovy %}

+task buildWar(type: CubaWarBuilding) {
+    appHome = '..'
+    webXml = "${webModule.projectDir}/web/WEB-INF/single-war-web.xml"
+}

+{% endhighlight %}

-### Create deployment information for Cloud Foundry
+### 4. Create deployment information for Cloud Foundry

 Since we can't really get down to the underlying infrastructure of the app, we are not able to change the way the tomcat (or whatever servlet container is underneath your app in this case) works.
 But certain metadata has to be given to the PaaS in order to run our application properly, e.g. the java version, the amount of memory required, external services (like datastores) and so on.